Impact of non-reciprocal interactions on colloidal self-assembly with tunable anisotropy: Model

 Our model is inspired by previous work on two-dimensional (2D) systems of colloidal particles in orthogonal electric ($e$) and magnetic ($m$) fields \cite{kogler2015generic}.
 Specifically, we consider a system of $N$ disk-like particles with diameter $\sigma$, where we distinguish two species, A and B with $N_A=N_B=N/2$.
 The intra-species (A-A and B-B) interactions are reciprocal and equal to each other regarding both, isotropic (steric) and orientational, contributions.
 The same holds for the isotropic part of the inter-species (A-B and B-A) interactions.
 In contrast, the orientational inter-species interactions are NR.

 To introduce the details of the orientational pair interactions, we start by describing the effect of the external fields on one particle (of either species), for details see Ref. \cite{kogler2015generic}.
 We assume that the external fields of type $m$ and $e$ are pointing along the $x-$ and $y-$axes, respectively, and induce two dipole moments along their respective directions in each particle \cite{bharti2015assembly, bharti2016multidirectional, kogler2015generic}.
 The two dipole moments are assumed to be of equal magnitudes and to be independent of each other, i.e., they interact only with dipole moments of the same type in other particles.
 We mimic each of these dipole moments using two fictitious, opposite point charges $q^{\alpha_1}=-q^{\alpha_2}$ separated by a distance $2\delta_r$, where index $\alpha=e, m$, represents the two fields.
 A schematic of the particle is given in Fig.~\ref{Fig:1}(a).
 The displacement vector of the point charges from the particle's centre is given by $\boldsymbol{\delta^{\alpha_k}}=(-1)^k\delta_r\mathbf{\hat{e}_\alpha}$, where the index $k=1,2$ and the unit vectors $\mathbf{\hat{e}_e}=\mathbf{\hat{y}}$ and $\mathbf{\hat{e}_m}=\mathbf{\hat{x}}$.
 The parameter $\delta_r$ describes the distance between each of these point charges from the particle’s centre and may be considered as a measure of the strength of the fields.
+Allowing the two dipole moments to have different magnitudes will expand the parameter space leading to separate ${\delta_r}_x$ and ${\delta_r}_y$ along the $x-$ and the $y-$ axes.
+The resulting interactions will then depend on the ratio ${\delta_r}_x/{\delta_r}_y$.
+We note that the limiting cases (when ${\delta_r}_x\gg {\delta_r}_y$ or ${\delta_r}_y \gg {\delta_r}_x$) of having only one dipole moment are well studied (for e.g., see \cite{kretschmer2004pearl, wang2013magnetic, erb2009magnetic}).
+We thus feel that setting both as equal provides a particularly interesting case.
 Following \cite{kogler2015generic}, we assume that each point charge has the same absolute value $|\pm q|=2.5\left(\epsilon/\sigma\right)^{1/2}$.
 The interaction potential between two particles of the same species $\beta$ (with $\beta=A, B$) is given by